 - Go back over the cabinets with a clean cloth.
 Remove all residues from the grease and oil cleanser so that the surface of your cabinets is entirely clean.

 6. Use baking soda to handle thick caked-on substances

 - Food spills left unattended for a long time can harden and become quite difficult to remove.
 Baking soda acts as a mild abrasive that will remove the dried substance without ruining your wood.
 Mix baking soda with enough water to make a thick paste.
 Dip a cloth in the paste and use it to scrub off the caked-on substance.

 - If the substance still won’t budge, apply the paste and let it soak in for 15 minutes before you scrub it away.

 - You may want to use a thin spatula or another tool to help scrape off the substance.

 7.Choose a furniture polish or wax after cleaning

 - A polished cabinet exterior will give your kitchen a warm and lustrous look by bringing out the true character of the wood.
-Most polishes will leave either a high shine or a low luster, so choose the one that suits the look of your kitchen.
+Most polishes will leave either a high shine or a low lustre, so choose the one that suits the look of your kitchen.

 - Rub the polish over a small area of the cabinet’s exterior.
-Work in four or five-inch sections in order to make sure the entire surface of the cabinets gets evenly polished.
+Work in four or five-inch sections to make sure the entire surface of the cabinets gets evenly polished.
 Rub the polish in a gentle circular motion.

 If your wood cabinets too beat up, chipped, stained or damaged to far to look nice, don’t toss them out without first considering cabinet refacing or cabinet refinishing.
 Trends Wood Finishing, in Oakville Ontario, can save you hundreds of dollars by replacing the fronts of your cabinets, or stripping the finish off your existing cabinets and refinishing for a new look.